The Thrive For Good Growing Food Course

 Organic Matter

-Organic matter makes up a small part of the soil, but has many important roles to play.
+Organic matter constitutes a small portion of the soil, yet it plays many important roles.

 Compost

-Compost is made of organic materials that have been broken down over the course of weeks, months, or years until they resemble something akin to dark soil.
+Compost is made of organic materials that have been broken down for weeks, months, or years until they resemble something akin to dark soil.

 Those organic materials may have included grass clippings, leaves, food scraps, manure, straw, wood chips, and pretty much anything that was once a plant or animal.

-Good compost is full of nutrients and beneficial microorganisms.
+Good compost is rich in nutrients and contains beneficial microorganisms.
 It looks good and smells good.

-Bad compost contains toxins and harmful microorganisms.
-Sometimes, it looks and smells bad, but sometimes, it looks similar to the good stuff.
+Bad compost may contain garbage and harmful microorganisms.
+Sometimes, it looks and smells bad, but sometimes it resembles the good stuff.
 That’s why you may want to eventually make your own so you can control the ingredients and the process.

 In the meantime, the best way I know to find good compost is to ask around.
-You may find it from a garden center, a dedicated composting center or mulch/soil supplier, even a local farmer.
+You may find it at a garden center, a dedicated composting center, a mulch/soil supplier, or even a local farmer.

 You can also buy compost in a bag, which is easier than buying in bulk, albeit much more expensive.
 You can even buy it online, although I’ve found it to be much lower in price at a garden center.

-A common suggestion is to spread a 1/2 inch thick layer of compost, although some people spread as much as 1 inch, but really, even 1/16 of an inch is very helpful if the compost is good.
+A common suggestion is to spread a 1/2-inch thick layer of compost, but even 1/16 of an inch is very helpful if the compost is good.

-A cubic yard of compost (a common measurement when buying in bulk), often costs $20-$40 USD (although you can get it for as low as free and as high as $100).
+A cubic yard of compost typically costs $30-$60 (although it can be obtained for as little as free and as much as $100).
 When spread at 1/2 inch thick, it will cover about 650 square feet.
-When spread at 1/16, it will cover about 5000 square feet.
+When spread at 1/16 inch, it will cover about 5000 square feet.
 It goes a long way.

-If you buy it in bags and spread it at 1/2 inch thick, that’s about 1 liter (1.5 pounds) per square foot.
-When spread at 1/16 inch thick, that’s 1 liter per 8 square feet.
+If you buy it in bags and spread it at 1/2 inch thick, that’s about 1 litre (1.5 pounds) per square foot.
+When spread at 1/16 inch thick, that’s 1 litre per 8 square feet.

 Mulch